 Step 8: Draw the legs

 Draw the flesh of the tights and the calves.
 Keep them soft and curvy.
 Draw a horizontal ellipse to mark the toes and hide the right foot behind the left one.

 Step 9: Add more details

 Make sure you have erased all the unnecessary guidelines at this point and continue with adding the details.
-Plus size bodies are less bony so avoid the hard straight lines.
-You want to emphasize on the size of the breast and maybe draw some tummy.
+Plus-size bodies are less bony so avoid the hard straight lines.
+You want to emphasize the size of the breast and maybe draw some tummy.

 Step 10: Final touches

 Now that you have your plus size figure completed it’s time to add the face features, hair and of course put on some fashion clothes.

 Drawing fashion sketches doesn’t mean you need to stick to the classic looking croquis.
 You can have beautiful plus size croquis and create fashion for real women if you like.
 I hope this tutorial on how to draw plus size figures inspired you for new designs and more creativity!